 The use of henna is an age-old art.
-It has been used for thousands of years to dye hair, skin and even nails.
+It has been used for thousands of years to dye hair, skin, and even nails.
 This dye is from a henna tree, Lasonia inermis, and is a natural dye that many people are turning to once again as a source of chemical free color.
 Is it possible to make your own homemade henna?
 If so, how do you make dye from henna trees?
 Read on to find out how to make a DIY dye from henna.

 How to Make Dye from Henna Trees

-In many parts of the world, such as North Africa, South Asia and the Middle East, henna leaves are ground into a green powder and mixed with an acid like lemon juice or even highly acidic tea.
+In many parts of the world, such as North Africa, South Asia, and the Middle East, henna leaves are ground into a green powder and mixed with an acid like lemon juice or even highly acidic tea.
 This concoction releases the dye molecules, lawsone, from the plants cells.
 The powder resulting from the dried leaves can be found at specialty shops that cater to people from these regions.
 How about making your own homemade henna though?
 It’s actually quite easy, if you can find fresh henna leaves.

 Making DIY Henna Dye

 The first step to your DIY henna is obtaining fresh henna leaves.
 Try Middle Eastern or South Asian markets or order online.
 Set the leaves out flat and dry them outside in the shade, not the sun.
 Sunshine will cause them to lose some of their potency.
 Drying may take a few weeks until they are crisp.
 Once the leaves have dried completely, grind them using a mortar and pestle.
 You want them ground as finely as possible.
 Strain the resulting powder through a sieve or through muslin.
 That’s it!
 Use the powder immediately for the best effect, or store in a cool, dark, and dry area in a sealed plastic bag.